-Open-label, single center, baseline-to-treatment cross-over phase I/IIa clinical trial to assess the safety, tolerability and preliminary efficacy and in vivo mechanisms of action of i.v. administration of autologous PBMC chemically coupled with a cocktail containing seven immunodominant myelin peptides to which T cell responses are demonstrable in early RR MS patients.
+Open-label, single center, phase I clinical trial to assess the safety, tolerability and preliminary efficacy and in vivo mechanisms of action of i.v. administration of autologous peripheral blood mononuclear cell (PBMC) chemically coupled with a cocktail containing seven immunodominant myelin peptides to which T cell responses are demonstrable in early RR MS patients.

 Intervention Model: Single Group Assignment

 Primary Purpose: Treatment

 |Official Title:||Establish Tolerance in Multiple Sclerosis With Peptide-coupled, Peripheral Blood Mononuclear Cells - A MRI-controlled, Single Center, Phase I Trial in Relapsing-remitting MS Patients|